Vymzz/VymzGen/README.md

  • Cooldown and Prefix can be changed thorugh the command "change OPTION VALUE" example: "change prefix /".

- • Now you can check how many accounts are in a service.i
+ • Now you can check how many accounts are in a service

  • Stock command added to see all the stock.